-How to install pickets for a picket fence
+How to install fence palings

 You know the saying – everybody needs good neighbours.
 And you'll want to keep them on side for this little project; so let them know your plans first.
 Who knows – they might even end up splitting the cost with you?
 You should also check your local council or state government for any regulatory restrictions – these may relate to colour, height, or where the fence is installed on your block.

 We have a heap of different varieties of fence extension kits.
 Some come already made up, while there are some that you slot together and create yourself.
 Once you've decided which to use, you can opt to leave your timber panels ‘natural' or paint them like we did (do this first, before installing).

 The extension panels we're using come already measured to 2.4m in width.
 To figure out how many we needed, we measured the entire length of the fence, then divided that number by 2.4.
 Easy!

 Once you've measured, you're ready to slot your extenders over the fence – use gloves to do this so you don't get splinters.
 You'll need your long panels to be on the front of the fence, with the short panels on the side with the rails.

 We used 44mm galvanised screws to fix our extenders to the fence – these are weatherproof, so ideal for outdoor use.
 Use one per fence post to secure them to the rail, then use an impact driver drill to screw them in nice and tight (if you're screwing them into the paling side, 75mm galvanised screws are probably better).

 How easy was that?
 Now you've added more height to the fence you've got more privacy – summer sunbathing, here we come!